domkirby/CF-Access-Login/README.md

 This WordPress plugin allows you to login to WordPress using a Cloudflare Access JSON Web Token (JWT).
 It works for websites that are protected by Cloudflare Access to require additional authentication to the WordPress admin area.

 ## Installation
 Download the latest [Release ZIP](https://github.com/domkirby/CF-Access-Login/releases) from this repo and upload it to your site.
-The plugin will check this repo for future releases/updates.
+This plugin **DOES NOT** automatically update yet!
+You will need to check back here for releases (or, easier, watch the repo).

+I plan to add an updater later on, but it's giving me a real headache.

 ## Use
 If you do not protect your WordPress site with Cloudflare Access, this plugin will do you no good!